-Please note: There is a cost of £107.00 to attend this course payable by the School/Department and you must complete all parts to gain certification.
-If you don't give at least a weeks' notice, and the place is not taken by another delegate, then the School/Department will still be charged.
+Please note: There is a cost of £120.00 to attend this course payable by the School/Department and you must complete all parts to gain certification.
+If you don't give 2 weeks' notice, and the place is not taken by another delegate, then the School/Department will still be charged.

 This course is 18 hours in duration and provides a complete set of practical skills needed by first aiders in their workplaces to become confident and competent as a nominated first aider.
 It meets the standards required to help comply with Health and Safety (First aid) regulations.

-To achieve this, there will be 12 hours (over 2 days) of practical training on campus, preceeded by a minimum 6 hours of off-site learning.
+To achieve this, there will be 12 hours (over 2 days) of practical training on campus, preceded by a minimum 6 hours of off-site learning.